JL-J/splitr_app/README.md

+# Splitr
-# Splitr - split the tasks... not your friendships
+## Split responsibilities, not your friendships

 Big tasks often require division of labour.
 A lack of organisation can cause total chaos.
-Splitr is a simple way to split up tasks between a group of friends, in preparation for an event.
+Splitr is a simple way to split up tasks between a group of friends in preparation for an event such as a group holiday, hen/stag party or camping trip.

 ## Getting started
-To get run a simulation of Splitr on your computer you'll need to download Xcode (iPhone simulator) and/or Android Studio (Android emulator).
-Please note this may take a few minutes.
+To get run a simulation of Splitr on your Mac you'll need to download Xcode (iPhone simulator) and/or Android Studio with Java Development Kit (Android emulator).
+Full instructions of how to set up the simulators can be found [here](https://facebook.github.io/react-native/docs/getting-started.html) Please note this may take a few minutes.

 Once you've downloaded one or both programs, clone this repo and run the following command:
 `npm install`

 For the iPhone simulator, open the `ios` folder of this program in Xcode and press the "play" button.

-For the Android simulator, run the following commands in two separate terminals:
+For the Android simulator, run the following commands in two separate terminals: `react-native run-android`
-`npm start`
-`react-native run-android`

 ## To run tests